nickseewald/250fa20-slides/README.md

 Welcome to STATS 250 Lab!
 Please watch [this video](https://youtu.be/g1RVODI-ggA) for details on lab policy and logistics.

 ### Quick Links
-Jump to a specific lab by clicking the appropriate link:
+Jump to a specific lab by clicking the appropriate link: <br />
 [[Lab 1: Getting Started with R]](#lab1)
 [[Lab 2: Basics of Data with R]](#lab2)
 [[Lab 4: Probability and Scatterplots]](#lab4)